 Many brands neglect customer feedback at their peril.
 Fortunately, soliciting feedback can be as simple as sending a survey or a single question about the customer’s shopping experience.

 You’ll want to send these requests after a customer presumably has received and used the product they ordered.
-Here's an example survey from Death Wish Coffee:
+Here’s an example survey from Dairy Queen:

-While Death Wish sends the customer to a third-party survey tool for feedback, many businesses will include the full survey in the email itself, often by using a rating system (e.g., “Rate your experience”).
+You can send customers to a third-party survey tool for feedback, or include the full survey in the email itself.
+Oftentimes, businesses do that by using a rating system (e.g., “Rate your experience”).
 You can also send customers to a survey available on your store.
 This makes it easy to prompt a satisfied customer to start shopping once their review is complete.

 What about those who are less than happy with their previous purchase?
 Follow up is essential here, first to prompt a response and next to figure out how you can improve the experience for future customers.